wischmcj/canopyHydrodynamics/paper.md

 1. Utilities for the conversion and exploration of QSMs.
 Methods in this category:

   - Convert QSMs to python objects and calculate individual cyliner metrics (i.e. surface area, angle(s))
-  - Create 2D and 3D visualizations (with robust filtering and highlighting functionality.
+  - Create 2D and 3D visualizations (with robust filtering and highlighting functionality).
   - Surface a variety of spatial metrics (i.e. inter-canopy occlusion)

 2. Percipitation partitioning utilities